vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 Nowadays, we are in the era of the Big Data, therefore dealing with very huge quantity of data shouldn't be frightening anymore.
 Even if the available data is not huge, scaling up comes in handy because it reduces computational time for our experiments: being able to conduct an experiment in less time means that we can conduct more experiments.

 Mainly two kind of scale techniques exists: vertical and horizontal scaling.
-The former means that the computational costs are splitted across different gpus on the same host, tipically there's an upper bound for the scale factor.
+The former means that the computational costs are splitted across different GPUs on the same host, tipically there's an upper bound for the scale factor.
 The latter means that costs are splitted across several devices without any upper bound at all.

-In this post we will learn how to scale vertically a Recommender System on multiple gpus, which extends the post about [How to build a Recommender System in TensorFlow]({{ site.baseurl }}{% post_url 2018-01-03-how-to-build-a-recommender-system-in-tensorflow %}).
+In this post we will learn how to scale vertically a Recommender System on multiple GPUs, which extends the post about [How to build a Recommender System in TensorFlow]({{ site.baseurl }}{% post_url 2018-01-03-how-to-build-a-recommender-system-in-tensorflow %}).

 ## Tutorial

-As shown in a previous post, we will build an Autoencoder Neural Network for collaborative filtering, but now we are training it on multiple gpus simultaneously.
+As shown in a previous post, we will build an Autoencoder Neural Network for collaborative filtering, but now we are training it on multiple GPUs simultaneously.

 ### Background

-First of all, it's necessary to spend some words about how to distribuite the model on gpus in TensorFlow.
-Given the computational graph, it has to be replicated on every gpu in order to be executed simultaneously on different devices.
+First of all, it's necessary to spend some words about how to distribuite the model on GPUs in TensorFlow.
+Given the computational graph, it has to be replicated on every GPU in order to be executed simultaneously on different devices.
 This abstraction is called *tower*.
 More generally we refer as a tower by a function for computing inference and gradients for a single model replica.
-Here, the basic rationale behind the concept of replicating the model is that training data can be splitted across gpus and every tower will compute its gradient, finally those gradients can be combined into a single by averaging them.
+Here, the basic rationale behind the concept of replicating the model is that training data can be splitted across GPUs and every tower will compute its gradient, finally those gradients can be combined into a single by averaging them.

 ### Model definition